Loading...

 API / MCP Interface Layer

-Integration with external enterprise systems
+Integration with external tools and enterprise systems

 Sensory interface